intershop/intershop-pwa/docs/guides/migrations.md

 Run `npm run test -- -u` to update your test snapshots.

 The account navigation has been reworked to support navigation grouping (used in `b2b` theme, see [`account-navigation.items.ts`](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/pages/account/account-navigation/account-navigation.items.ts)).
-For better maintainability and brand-specific overriding the account navigation items were externalized in an extra file `account-navigation.items.ts` used by the `account-navigation.component.ts`.
+For better maintainability and brand-specific overriding, the account navigation items were externalized in an extra file `account-navigation.items.ts` used by the `account-navigation.component.ts`.
 With this rework also the navigation items data structure was changed from a key value object to a simpler `NavigationItem` array.
-With this data structure accessing the data was changed for the key access from `item.key` to `item.routerLink` or for the value example from `item.value.localizationKey` to `item.localizationKey`.
+With this data structure accessing the data was changed for the key access from `item.key` to `item.routerLink`, or for the value example from `item.value.localizationKey` to `item.localizationKey`.
 To migrate to this new account navigation item handling, any account navigation customization needs to be adapted accordingly.

 The deprecated SSR environment variable `ICM_IDENTITY_PROVIDER` was completely removed.